Watch the Trailer for 'Luca,' Disney and Pixar's Animated Sea Monster Adventure

 Something fishy is going on in Pixar's new coming-of-age story, Luca.
 The movie follows best friends Luca (voiced by Jacob Tremblay) and Alberto (Jack Dylan Grazer) as they have the summer of their lives on the Italian Riviera: Endless gelato, nonstop scooter rides and one big, huge secret that's revealed in the first teaser trailer.

 "We can go anywhere!
 Do anything!
-We just gotta stick together," Luca says in the preview.
+We just gotta stick together," Luca says.
 "This is gonna be the best summer ever.
 We'll see the whole world together.
 But there's just one thing no one can find out."

-Watch the teaser below and read on for ET's exclusive deep dive into the making of Luca with director Enrico Casarosa (Pixar's Oscar-nominated 2011 short, La Luna).
+Watch the teaser below and read on for ET's exclusive deep dive into the making of Luca with director Enrico Casarosa.

-ET: What was the journey from La Luna to now making your feature debut with Luca?
+ET: What was the journey from La Luna [Pixar's Oscar-nominated 2011 short film] to making your feature debut with Luca?

 Enrico Casarosa: It's a wonderful journey.
 You make a short.
 You go to the Oscars, you come back, and you have a little bit of the blues after the big night.
 We didn't win.
 [Laughs] And then you go back to work.
 I was in development for a few years.
 I was storyboarding.
 I'm a storyboard artist at heart.
 So, I went back to both developing stories and pitching them and helping a few other of the projects that were being made.
 After a while, you pitch and one strikes people's passions, and here we are almost five years later from when I first pitched it.